dotnet/docs/docs/fsharp/index.md

 [Get Started with F# in Visual Studio Code](get-started/get-started-vscode.md) if you want a lightweight, cross-platform, and feature-packed IDE experience.

-[Get started with F# with the .NET Core CLI](get-started/get-started-command-line.md) if you just want a great set of command-line tools.
+[Get started with F# with the .NET Core CLI](get-started/get-started-command-line.md) if you want to use command-line tools.

 ## References